GoGoKo699/Hopf-ansatz/README.md

 ## Safeguard scripts

-The repository includes two standalone safeguard scripts.
-They are separate from the main synthetic-data pipeline. `VQE_qibo.png` is included as a small release panel for the local `n=4` Qibo/statevector layerwise-circuit check; other generated safeguard outputs can be regenerated locally.
-The Qibo script is a functional circuit-realizability safeguard, not the asymptotically optimized indexed-gradient scaling implementation.
+The repository includes three standalone safeguard scripts.
+They are separate from the optimizer stress-test pipeline. `finite_shot_sanity.png` and `VQE_qibo.png` are included as small release panels for the estimator-level and circuit-level checks.
+These safeguards test specific parts of the construction; they are not full hardware-resource or total sampling-complexity benchmarks.

 ### CNOT-count safeguard